 COM Server Configuration

-Web Connection servers can run as EXE based, out of process COM servers.
+Web Connection servers can run as EXE based, out of process COM servers or as standalone EXEs.
 COM servers are more flexible than file servers as the Web Connection connectors can control the lifetime of servers by:

 • Explicitly loading servers when the Web Server starts